ISU-152: China

 In 1955, the Soviet Army moved out from Dalian in northeastern China, officially ending 10 years of military occupation.
 All weapons and armaments left behind by the Soviet Union were sold to the Chinese People's Liberation Army, including 67 ISU-152s; 45 were given to the newly created 1st Mechanized Division of the PLA.

-Democratic People's Republic of Korea
+North Korea

-During and after the Korean War, ISU-152s were operated by the Korean People's Army of the DPRK.
+During and after the Korean War, ISU-152s were operated by the Korean People's Army of the North Korea.
 North Korea reportedly still uses ISU-152s in both active and reserve units, however, the actual number is unknown.

 Egypt

 Captured Egyptian ISU-152 in the Yad la-Shiryon Museum, Israel.

 In the early 1960s the Egyptian military received at least one regiment of ISU-152s.
-They were used during the Arab-Israeli conflicts between 1967 and 1973.
-They proved mostly ineffective and several were captured by the Israeli Defence Forces; one is now on display in Yad la-Shiryon.
+They were used during the Arab-Israeli conflicts (Six-Day War, War of Attrition, Yom Kippur War) between 1967 and 1973.
+One ISU-152 captured by the Israeli Defence Forces is now on display at a museum in Yad la-Shiryon.